Copy-Labs/.github/profile/README.md

 # 👋 Welcome to COPY Labs

 At COPY Labs, we believe true innovation begins with understanding.
-Our mission is to deeply explore and rebuild existing technologies, so we can learn from them and ultimately create better solutions.
+Our mission is to help devs gain practical industry experience by deeply exploring and rebuild existing technologies, so we can learn from them and ultimately create better solutions.

 ---